DavidHe1127/birds-supply-portal/README.md

 # Birds Supply Portal

-This app aims at providing a platform for suppliers to manage their products.
+This app aims at providing a platform for suppliers to provision/manage their products.

 ### TODOs
 * Design wireframe